oYakate/dotfiles/README.md

 <img src="dwm.png" width="1000">

 <img src="dwm2.png" width="1000">
+> when using the oldbook colorscheme in dwm, disable your compositor.
 No bspwm screenshots cuz flameshot isn't cooperating.
 You got to check it out yourself.